-TCA's F&I revenue, after dealership intercompany eliminations, was \$103.3 million and \$89.9 million for the nine months ended September 30, 2023 and 2022, respectively.
-TCA's F&I gross profit, after dealership intercompany eliminations, was \$73.8 million and \$50.3 million for the nine months ended September 30, 2023 and 2022, respectively.
+As we continue to integrate TCA, we expect a rollout of TCA products to our remaining stores by the end of 2024.
+With the ownership of TCA, while the combined profitability of the transaction is higher, the timing of revenue and \$89.9 million for cost recognition is deferred and amortized over the nine months ended September 30, 2023 life of the contract.
+We expect that this rollout will result in lower F&I revenue and 2022, respectively.
+TCA's F&I gross profit after dealership intercompany eliminations, was \$73.8 million and \$50.3 million for over the nine months ended September 30, 2023 and 2022, respectively, next two to three years due to the change in how these contracts are earned.